pulumi/workshops/aws-getting-started-cicd/README.md

 At this point, you have

-- a GitHub repository with a sample application;
+- a GitHub repository with a sample web application;
-- AWS cloud infrastructure defined as code; and
+- AWS resources using Pulumi IaC; and
 - a CI/CD pipeline to test any change automatically.

-We encourage you to modify your app or infra and watch the changes be tested programmatically.
+We want to encourage you to modify your solution and watch the changes take effect programmatically.

 ### 🎯 Goal